oe4dns/tootgroup.py/README.md

 comfortable with Python scripting and the commandline in general might help if difficulties should appear.

-1. You need an account on any Mastodon or Pleroma instance that will act as your group account.
+1. You need an account on any Fediverse instance that will act as your group account.
 Think about if you should mark it as a "Bot".

 2. Run `tootgroup.py` from the command line.

-3. `tootgroup.py` will ask you for all needed setup data and try to get them right by connecting to the Mastodon/Pleroma server.
+3. `tootgroup.py` will ask you for all needed setup data and try to get them right by connecting to the Fediverse server.
 If it cannot do so, it will tell you and you can retry.
 When successful, `tootgroup.py` will write the configuration to its tootgroup.conf file and read it from there next time you run the script.